5 Steps to Set Up Mobile App Advertising in Facebook Ads

 - Targeted actions within the application.

-At the same time, performance indicators aren’t inferior to contextual advertising campaigns.
+At the same time, performance indicators aren’t inferior to PPC advertising campaigns.
 As such, we’ll go over how to best use Facebook Ads for advertising.

 Step 1.
 Preperation

 In addition to putting an application on marketplaces, it needs to be registered on the ‘Facebook for Developers’ service.
 To do this, you need to select the type of offer and add versions for iOS and Android.
 After that the developer will be assigned a unique ID.

 After registering a product in this service, you’ll have to give access to it to your Ads account and Facebook Business Manager.

 In order to not just advertise the application, but also track events and data points within it, you’ll need to set up the Facebook SDK tool.
 You can measure the effectiveness of an advertising campaign in the AppsFlyer or SKAdNetwork analytics service.
 The second option is relevant for products developed for iOS.